Sage-Bionetworks/portalsDocs/articles/wikis.md

 Files, images and videos can be attached to a Wiki.
 This may be content on from the web, your desktop, or files already uploaded to Synapse.
 Links can be added to content available from any source with a url or to a Synapse users profile through the Tag someone widget, or by typing @ - just enter the Synapse username in the dialog that appears.

 ### Additional Widgets
+On the project Wiki page, go to 'Tools' and click on 'Edit Project Wiki'

 See the 'Insert' list for the following widgets to customize your Wiki design.
 Tip: to edit widgets after they have been added to the wiki see the widget edit button in the upper left hand corner of the Wiki editing window (image?)

 *References